sloely

 How To Grow Marigolds As Organic Pest Control

-Marigolds have been grown as natural pest control in vegetable gardens for centuries and they really are a pest control power house.
-They are even a natural mosquito repellent.
+Pretty marigolds have been grown as natural pest control in vegetable gardens for centuries and they really are a pest control power house.
+Their lovely orange flowers see off all sorts of bugs from caterpillars to mosquitos and they are super easy to grow.

-And in this post I will take you through everything you need to know about growing marigolds to control pests organically without toxic pesticides.
-I’ll start with the benefits of marigolds for organic pest control and then go through how to grow marigolds successfully.
+So in this post I will take you through everything you need to know about growing marigolds to control pests organically without toxic pesticides.

 Table of Contents